Software-Engineering-Wildcats/Scholarship_GUI/JavaFxProject/README.md

 Click on "Run" at the top bar of your VS Code and select "Add Configuration."

-Add `,"vmArgs": "--module-path \"C:/Java/javafx-sdk-21.0.1/lib\" --add-modules javafx.controls,javafx.fxml"` after the `"projectName"` field.
+Add `,"vmArgs": "--module-path \"<path/to/local/path/of/JAVAFX/lib\" --add-modules javafx.controls,javafx.fxml"` after the "projectName" field.

 ## JAR Execution